apache/beam/website/www/site/content/en/documentation/ml/multi-language-inference.md

     p.run().waitUntilFinish();
 ```

-As previously mentioned the `PythonExternalTransform` is used to inject the cross-language Python transform.
-The `PythonExternalTransform` takes two parameters.
+Use `PythonExternalTransform` to inject the cross-language Python transform. `PythonExternalTransform` takes two parameters.
 The first parameter is the fully qualified name of the Python transform.
 The second parameter is the expansion service address.
 The `withKwarg` method is used to specify the parameters that are needed for the Python transform.
 In this example the `model` and `model_path` parameters are specified.
 These parameters are used in the initialization function of the composite Python PTransform, as shown in the first section.

-In order to run the pipeline, the following command can be used:
+To run the pipeline, use the following command:

 ```bash
 mvn compile exec:java -Dexec.mainClass=org.MultiLangRunInference \